Salih Hudayar: Calling for East Turkistan's Independence

-Advocating for recognition of the Uyghur Genocide
+Advocating for recognition of Uyghur Genocide

-Hudayar spent numerous years extensively advocating for official recognition of the Uyghur genocide by the U.S., EU, United Nations, and countries around the world and even referred to it as a "21st century Holocaust".
-On July 6, 2020, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement under Hudayar's leadership filed a formal legal complaint at the International Criminal Court against Chinese officials for genocide and other crimes against humanity against Uyghurs and other Turkic peoples.
-In October 2020, Hudayar persuaded members of the U.S. Senate to introduce a resolution to designate China's human rights abuses against Uyghurs as genocide.
-During the last weeks of the Trump Administration, he thanked sent a letter thanking the U.S. Government and the Trump Administration for "everything they have done for East Turkistan and its people and urging Secretary Pompeo to "seal his legacy" by formally recognizing the Uyghur genocide.
-On January, 19, 2021, U.S. Secretary of State Mike Pompeo declared that China was committing an "ongoing" genocide against Uyghurs.
-Before the U.S. Secretary of State Mike Pompeo's official designation of China's actions against Uyghurs as genocide on January 19, 2021, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement, both led by Hudayar, were the only Uyghur groups to have publicly advocated for recognition of the Uyghur genocide.
+Hudayar spent numerous years extensively advocating for official recognition of the Uyghur genocide by the EU, United Nations, and countries around the world and even referred to it as a "21st century Holocaust".
+On 6 July 2020, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement under Hudayar's leadership filed a formal legal complaint at the International Criminal Court against Chinese officials for genocide and other crimes against humanity against Uyghurs and other Turkic peoples.
+During the last weeks of the Trump Administration, he sent a letter thanking the U.S. Government and the Trump Administration for "everything they have done for East Turkistan and its people and urging Secretary Pompeo to "seal his legacy" by formally recognizing the Uyghur genocide.
+On 19 January 2021, U.S. Secretary of State Mike Pompeo declared that China was committing an "ongoing" genocide against Uyghurs.
+Before the U.S. Secretary of State Mike Pompeo's official designation of China's actions against Uyghurs as genocide on 19 January 2021, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement, both led by Hudayar, were the only Uyghur groups to have publicly advocated for recognition of the Uyghur genocide.